 On my most recent visit in December, 2018, I stayed at The Artist Athens, and it’s one of my favorite hotels in Athens.
 The Artist Athens recently opened in summer 2018 so everything is brand new and the bedding is plush and comfortable.
 If you book a suite on an upper floor you’ll have a view of the Acropolis.
 Many of the lower floor rooms have nice views of a lovely 17th century Orthodox Church next door.

-Budget Hotels, Apartments and Hostels in Athens
+Budget Hotels in Athens

 City Circus Athens